Caversham, New Zealand: Sport

-Carisbrook, the city's former main rugby union venue and a former Test cricket ground, is at the eastern end of the suburb between The Glen and the Hillside Railway Workshops.
+Carisbrook, the city's former main rugby union venue and a former Test cricket ground, was located at the eastern end of the suburb between The Glen and the Hillside Railway Workshops prior to its demolition.
 It was the home of Otago Rugby Union until a new stadium opened in North Dunedin (the Forsyth Barr Stadium at University Plaza) in August 2011.
 The new stadium is the new home of the Otago Rugby Union and Highlanders Super Rugby franchise, and met with some opposition within Dunedin, with objections focusing largely on the cost.
-The future of Carisbrook looks bleak, and many of the former facilities are in the process of being dismantled or removed.

 Other than Carisbrook, the suburb's main sports ground is Bathgate Park, which lies at the border of Caversham and South Dunedin in the southeast.
 There are several open areas of recreation ground and parkland, notably Kew Park at Forbury Corner and Sidey Park and adjacent parkland along the northern flank of the by-pass, and there are tennis courts close to Kew Park on Thorn Street, and a croquet club between South Road and the Caversham by-pass.
 Kew Park is also home to one of the area's most prominent pétanque clubs.

 Other sporting links with the suburb include Caversham Football Club, one of Dunedin's most successful football teams.
 Caversham has reached the semi-finals of the national knockout competition (the Chatham Cup) on three occasions, and was a member of the former New Zealand National Soccer League for several seasons in the 1970s with a highest final position of fourth in 1975.
 They also played in the competition's final season (2003).
 Despite its name, Caversham play at Tonga Park, located in the adjacent suburb of Forbury, a ground they share with the Carisbrook-Dunedin Cricket Club.
 Caversham is also home to one of Dunedin's main athletics clubs.

 The Southern Rugby Football Club, a rugby union club, is located at Bathgate Park to the southeast of Caversham.
 Southern is consistently among Dunedin's stronger club sides, and has been Otago club champion on over 20 occasions.
 It was formed from a merger of the Caversham and Pacific clubs in 1899.
 Southern's players have included over 20 All Blacks, including Stephen Bachop, Stu Forster, Jamie Joseph, Laurie Mains, and Gary Seear.